“We can always control how we care for a woman.” Penny Simkin

 Whether a sister, mother, friend, the local midwife or the nearest neighbor, women have always cared for other women during the challenging hours of labor and birth.
 The most recent model of this care involves doulas.
 The rise in doula-assisted births has emerged as the medical/technical model of birth has become the norm.

-A doula is a woman experienced in childbirth who provides continuous physical, emotional and informational support before, during and after childbirth.
-We support women in every birthing situation—hospital, birth center and home.
-We help the woman and support team prenatally to explore her birthing options.
-We then base our support during the hours of labor and birth on what is most important to her.
-We strive to help everyone at the birth feel helpful and calm while they support the mother.
+A doula is experienced in childbirth and provides continuous physical, emotional and informational support before, during and after childbirth.
+We support families in every birthing situation—hospital, birth center and home.
+We help the family and support team prenatally to explore birthing options.
+We then base our support during the hours of labor and birth on what is most important.
+We strive to help everyone at the birth feel helpful and calm.

-We care for the woman in a way that helps her feel safe, secure and confident as she faces the journey from pregnancy to motherhood.
+We care for a person in labor in a way that helps them feel safe, secure and confident as they face the journey from pregnancy to parenthood.
 A doula represents both the knowledge of evidence-based best practices and appreciation for the traditional wisdom of birth.
-We fill the only role in the birth team that offers true continuous care—from the time the mother calls for us until the baby is safely snuggled in her arms.
-We are there for the mother and her partner no matter what the length of the birth, or whether the birth includes some or no interventions.
-We respect and understand birth as a normal process in a healthy woman’s life.
+We fill the only role in the birth team that offers true continuous care—from the time we are called until the baby is safely snuggled in the parent’s arms.
+We are there for the family no matter what the length of the birth, or whether the birth includes some or no interventions.
+We respect and understand birth as a normal process.
 We do not replace the partner or extended family, but we guide and help them to be supportive and helpful during the labor and birth.